alperTunca/cansat-payload-embeded/README.md

 ADXL345, BME280 and RTC use I2C for communication.
 SD Card Adapter use SPI for communication.
-RGB Led requires PWM signal to work.
-Servo Engine and Buzzer requires digital signal to work.
+Servo Engine, RGB Led and Buzzer requires digital signal to work.

 Pin assignments for each sensor: (Each sensor uses common GND.)